Look up any journal at Cabell's to see how they are ranked

 and Ulrichsweb and to check if they are peer-reviewed.

-What is the difference between a journal, a periodical, a magazine, and a trade journal?
+What is the difference between a journal, a periodical, a magazine, a newspaper, and a trade journal?
 Is there a difference between an academic journal, a peer-reviewed journal, and a scholarly journal?

 The broadest term is periodical.
 Simply, a periodical is anything that comes out periodically.
 That is, a version is released at regular intervals.
 Magazines, newspapers, and journals are all periodicals.
 They may come out daily, weekly, monthly, quarterly or annually, but new issues are released on a fixed schedule.

-Magazines, trade journals, and academic journals are intended for three different audiences.
+Magazines, newspapers, trade journals, and academic journals are intended for different audiences.